 The TCP enabled SEP will be activated through the indication of the TCP-proxy mode as defined in [ITU-T H.248.84].
 This Recommendation only defines properties that are needed on top of [ITU-T H.248.84] for the control of a TCP enabled SEP.

 This Recommendation does not define TCP-related statistics and events which are already covered by [ITU-T H.248.84].
-Whenever needed those statistics and events of the related packet as defined by [ITU-T H.248.84] must be used.
+Whenever needed the statistics and events of the related package as defined by [ITU-T H.248.84] must be used.

 …